-A BA Philosophy student may apply for recognition of prior learning for up to four FHEQ level 4 courses.
+A BA Philosophy student may be granted recognition of prior learning (RPL) for up to four FHEQ level 4 courses.
 Recognition of prior learning will not be considered for level 5 and 6 courses.
+RPL is not permitted for CertHE and DipHE students.